Skip To Main Content

 STAFF

-Skyline staff includes 114 certificated teachers, five administrators, six counselors, an IB coordinator, an athletic director, an activities coordinator, and two school psychologists (one part-time).
-Sixty two percent of staff members have earned a Master’s degree, three have earned a Doctorate degree and eighteen teachers are National Board Certified.
-Skyline staff also includes a Mental Health Counselor from Swedish Medical, a Graduation Specialist, and two College and Career Center specialists.
+Skyline has a total of 117 certificated staff and 54 classified staff.
+This includes 109 certificated teachers, five administrators, six counselors, an IB coordinator, an athletic director, an activities coordinator, and two school psychologists (one part-time).
+Of the staff, 95% hold master's degrees, 4% have Doctorates, and 14 teachers are National Board Certified.
+The team also includes a Mental Health Counselor from Youth Eastside Services, a Graduation Specialist, and two College and Career specialists.

 MISSION STATEMENT AND